|

 The music business is a closed shop, and no outsider can get a song published.
 Is not this the case?

-Ager all, Elvis was turned down the first time....the Beatles were turned down the first time...even Elmer Smach was turned down the first time.
+After all, Elvis was turned down the first time....the Beatles were turned down the first time...even Elmer Smach was turned down the first time.

 How good does a demo have to be?

-Having said that, remember that the demo is not everything.
-A strong demo will not sell a weak song no matter how much you spend, and frequently, the excuse of a "poor demo" is used to by publishers to turn down songs that are in themselves weak anyway.
+A strong demo will simply not sell a weak song no matter how much you spend on it, and occasionally (particularly in face-to-face meetings), the excuse of a "poor demo" is used to by publishers to turn down songs that are in themselves inherently weak anyway.

 Where can I get up-to-date lists of publishers, labels and artists?

-Some libraries stock trade directories - many don't.
-In the USA, we particularly like Billboard Buyer's Guide (a very comprehensive listing of US labels and publishers, plus a less detailed but equally accurate listing for most overseas territories).
+For the USA, we particularly like Billboard Buyer's Guide (a very comprehensive listing of US labels and publishers, plus a less detailed but equally accurate listing for most overseas territories).
 They also publish the Billboard International Talent And Touring Directory, which lists management contact for a myriad of acts, although these are in the main, American acts.

-In the UK, Music Week publish an exhaustive guide called the Music Week Directory which we think is probsbly the best single-country directory in the world.
-In Ireland, Hot Press do the same for the Emerald Isle.
-Incidentally there are links to Billboard, Music Week and Hot Press on our Links page.
+For the UK, Music Week publish an exhaustive guide called the Music Week Directory which we think is probsbly the best single-country directory in the world.

 A firm has suggested to me that my melody is not up to par, but that they will write a better one for me, for just $50.00.
 What do you think of this offer?